Stuart McNay

-Stuart McNay (born August 1, 1981 in Boston, Massachusetts) is an American sailor, who specialized in two-person dinghy (470) class.
+Stuart McNay (born August 1, 1981 in Boston, Massachusetts) is an American sailor, who specialized in the 470 class.
 He represented the United States at five Olympics: twice with partner Graham Biehl in 2008 and 2012, twice with partner Dave Hughes in 2016 and 2020 and most recently, once with Lara Dallman-Weiss in 2024.
-Mcnay is a national, continental, and world champion and podium finisher in dinghy and keelboat classes in the role of helm and tactician.
+McNay is a national, continental, and world champion and podium finisher in dinghy and keelboat classes in the role of helm.
 Additionally, he coaches youth, collegiate, and adult level athletes.

 Background

 Stu learned to race at Beverly Yacht Club in Marion, Massachusetts.
 He was a multi time All-American in collegiate sailing at Yale University.
 He has raced for the US Sailing Team since 2003.
 As of February 2012, McNay/Biehl were ranked fourth in the world for two-person dinghy class by the International Sailing Federation, following their successes at the North American Championships and ISAF Sailing World Cup Series in Miami, Florida, United States.

 Entering 2016, the Rio Olympic year, McNay/Hughes held the number three world ranking.